CaryMosley/FinalProject/README.md

 ![models](https://github.com/CaryMosley/FinalProject/blob/CaryM/Images/trading_results_const_final.png)

 The LSTM model performed the best with a significant outperformance compared to the other models under the first trading strategy.
 The ARIMAX model still performed quite well, beating the buy and hold strategy but the VAR/VARMAX models underperformed consistently.
 Both the LSTM and ARIMAX models seemed to do well when the market experienced downward shocks which could be an especially valuable result.
+Using the LSTM model wouldve resulted in a PnL of $50,000 vs $13,000 using buy and hold.

 ![models](https://github.com/CaryMosley/FinalProject/blob/CaryM/Images/trading_results_scaled_final.png)

 Again, the LSTM model outperformed the rest of the herd.
 By scaling the leverage based on the size of the expected move, I increased overall profit quite substantially.
 Note that the ARIMAX model performed worse under this leveraged implementation while all of the multivariate forecasts performed better.
 Although the ARIMAX model performed well directionally as evidenced by the 100% leverage model, it did not perform as well when the results were related to the strength of its predictions as measured by size.
 The scaled LSTM model seemed to do well when the market experienced downward shocks which could be an especially valuable result.
+Using the LSTM model wouldve resulted in a PnL of $90,000 vs $13,000 using buy and hold.

 ## Conclusions